henry2004y/TestParticle.jl/docs/src/index.md

 ] add TestParticle
 ```

+## Usage

+It would be better to understand the basic workflow of [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) before digging into TestParticle.jl.
+All we are doing here can be concluded as contructing the ODE system from Newton's 2nd law and preparing the field/particle data.
+Check more in [Examples](@ref).

 ## Acknowledgement

 Nothing can be done such easily without the support of the Julia community.
 We appreciate all the contributions from developers around the world.